react-native-oh-library/usage-docs/en/react-native-video-controls.md

 ## Properties

-> [!TIP] The Platform column indicates the platform where the properties are supported in the original third-party library.
+> [!tip] The Platform column indicates the platform where the properties are supported in the original third-party library.

-> [!TIP]  If the value of HarmonyOS Support is yes, it means that the HarmonyOS platform supports this property; no means the opposite; partially means some capabilities of this property are supported.
+> [!tip]  If the value of HarmonyOS Support is yes, it means that the HarmonyOS platform supports this property; no means the opposite; partially means some capabilities of this property are supported.
 The usage method is the same on different platforms and the effect is the same as that of iOS or Android.

-> [!TIP] While Name column property navigator is in usage, please refer to this document's others.
+> [!tip] While Name column property navigator is in usage, please refer to this document's others.

 | Name                         | Description                                                  |     Type     | Required |  Platform   | HarmonyOS Support |
 | ---------------------------- | ------------------------------------------------------------ | :----------: | :------: | :---------: | :---------------: |